XorTroll/uLaunch/cur-changelog.md

 - Added additional logging for future troubleshooting of load times

+- Minor fix when showing the keyboard: now the cursor is properly initialized at the end (if there was some initial text, like when changing the console nickname)

 ## Main menu

 - Menus are lazy-loaded now (only loaded when you get into it), which might improve performance (marginally?)